 IN TUNE: As if the return of the Mavericks wasn’t enough, Rodney Crowell joined them onstage midset at the Bowery Ballroom last night for a touching rendition of his exquisite “Til I Gain Control Again.”

-It was a heart-twisting interlude amid a set full of the kind of jukebox-shakin’, rump-rollin’ rock and blues that few party bands rarely approach.
+It was a heart-twisting interlude amid a set full of the kind of jukebox-shakin’, rump-rollin’ rock and blues that many party bands rarely approach.

-The Mavs planned to open with “Fool #1,” but a stagehand replaced the band members’ setlist copies just before they emerged and launched into “Back in Your Arms Again” – a sweet opener for their first NYC gig in a decade.
+The Mavs planned to open with “Fool #1,” but set list copies were replaced just before they emerged -- and launched into “Back in Your Arms Again,” a sweet opener for their first NYC gig in a decade.

-They’re a nine-piece for this round, big as the E Street Band, and complete with the multi-talented Michael Guerra (lead singer Raul Malo’s personal accompanist) on accordion, a two-piece horn section, co-founding rhythm unit Robert Reynolds (bass) and Paul Deakin (drums), as well as a man of both flash AND substance, Ed “Mr. Eddie” Perez, playing the smoothest lead guitar — and sporting a scarf, a pocket hankie and a pair of sparkling loafers.
+They’re a nine-piece for this round, and complete with the multi-talented Michael Guerra on accordion, a two-piece horn section, co-founding rhythm unit Robert Reynolds (bass) and Paul Deakin (drums), as well as a man of both flash AND substance, Ed “Mr. Eddie” Perez, playing the smoothest lead guitar — and sporting a scarf, a pocket hankie and a pair of sparkling loafers.

-Malo has spent the better part of the past 10 years doing solo gigs, usually with Guerra.
-And while the Christmas shows and snuggly date nights are always a delight — filled with popular music standards and catcalled requests – the Cuban-born crooner becomes larger than life with as tight and hot a troupe as there’s been in our time.
+Frontman Raul Malo has spent the better part of the past 10 years doing solo gigs, usually with Guerra.
+And while the Christmas shows and snuggly date nights are always a delight — filled with popular music standards and cat-called requests – the Miami-born Cuban crooner from Miami becomes larger than life with as tight and hot a troupe as there’s been in our time.

 Last night’s visit coincides with today’s release of the multicultural ensemble’s reunion CD, “In Time,” which comes complete with a ready-made, vintage-style hit, “Born to Be Blue.”